rickkas7/particle_notes/finding-device-id/README.md

 That's a made-up device ID.
 And you should probably avoid sharing your actual device IDs in public, just to be safe.

+Also note: even though the device ID is hexadecimal, many commands that take a device ID, like `particle device add` assume that the letters a-f will be lowercase.
+Using uppercase letters will not work properly.

 ## Using the Particle CLI

 For the Photon, Electron, and Core, an easy way is to use the [Particle CLI] (https://particle.io/cli).